martinhbramwell/Meteor-CI-Tutorial/UnitTestThePackage/doc/Use_Sublime_Text_jsDoc_plugin_B.md

  */
 ```

 TinyTest's structure is unusual so those suggestions are poor.
-Simply copy from the test above and adapt.
+Simply copy from the 'Check Equality' test and adapt.
 The use of the tags ```@namespace``` and ```@memberof Tinytest``` is just one of jsDoc's many workaround tricks for special cases.

 <!-- Code for this begins at line #485-->